These Snowball Cookies are Perfect for Holiday Potlucks

 It’s the holiday season and while my household celebrates Christmas, we’re also just as likely to attend holiday events that don’t necessarily match its red and green theme.
 (Hanukkah, Solstice, Buddha’s Enlightenment, etc.) I love to bring a plateful of cookies as a gift or potluck offering, so this year I gave my usual Christmas cookie recipe some new, more ecumenical party clothes.
 Read on for the transformation!

-Several years ago, I wrote a post about reconnecting with my family’s tradition of making cookies for Santa.
+Several years ago, I reconnected with my family’s tradition of making cookies for Santa.
 Our cookie of choice was Red and Green Christmas Balls which were carefully placed, along with a mug of hot cocoa, next to the fireplace on Christmas Eve.

 Preheat oven to 325 degrees.

 Roll into marble-sized balls and place on a parchment-lined cookie sheet.
 Bake 20 to 25 minutes or until the cookies are set and the bottoms have browned slightly.
-Meanwhile, mix the powdered sugar and one bottle of decorating sugar together in a shallow bowl or plate.
+Meanwhile, mix the remaining 2 cups powdered sugar and one bottle decorating sugar together in a shallow bowl or plate.
 Empty the second bottle of decorating sugar on another plate.